 Introduction

-S-401 is the Electronic Navigational Chart Product Specification, produced by the Inland ENC Harmonization Group.
+S-401 is the Electronic Navigational Chart Product Specification, produced by the Inland ENC Harmonization Group (IEHG).
 S-401 is designed to allow content, content definition (Feature Catalogues) and presentation (Portrayal Catalogues) to be updateable without breaking system implementations.

 Based on the IHO Universal Hydrographic Data Model S-100, S-401 includes all the necessary pieces for all chart producers to produce Inland Electronic Navigational Charts (IENC) and OEMs to be able to ingest and properly display them.
-This Product Specification is designed to be flexible with the introduction of machine readable Feature and Portrayal Catalogues that will allow for managed change and will enable the introduction of new navigationally significant features and their portrayal using a “just in time” methodology.
+This Product Specification is designed to be flexible with the introduction of machine readable Feature and Portrayal Catalogues that will allow for managed change and will enable the introduction of new navigationally significant features and their portrayal.

 Overview